-Assault Or Obstructing Police
+Assault or Obstructing Police

-790 Offence to Assault or Obstruct Police Officer (Police Powers and Responsibilities Act Queensland)
+790 Offence To Assault Or Obstruct Police Officer (Police Powers And Responsibilities Act Queensland)

 (1) A person must not assault or obstruct a police officer in the performance of the officer’s duties.
+Maximum penalty:

 (a) if the assault or obstruction happens within licensed premises, or in the vicinity of licensed premises—60 penalty units or 12 months imprisonment; or